How to save on energy bills – household tips

 Contact the company that has sent your bill and ask that related outstanding payments be suspended until the complaint has been investigated.
 Get confirmation in writing that your bill has been put on hold.
 Continue to make timely payments for subsequent bills if they’re not in dispute.

-Lodge your power complaint with Two Hoots and we'll request payments for disputed bills be put on hold until the investigation is completed.
+Lodge your power complaint with Handle My Complaint and we'll request payments for disputed bills be put on hold until the investigation is completed.